Notice

 Caveats

 There are some factors that can reduce the impact of the mClock op queues within Ceph.
 First, requests to an OSD are sharded by their placement group identifier.
 Each shard has its own mClock queue and these queues neither interact nor share information among them.
 The number of shards can be controlled with the configuration options osd_op_num_shards, osd_op_num_shards_hdd, and osd_op_num_shards_ssd.
 A lower number of shards will increase the impact of the mClock queues, but may have other deleterious effects.
+This is especially the case if there are insufficient shard worker threads.
+The number of shard worker threads can be controlled with the configuration options osd_op_num_threads_per_shard, osd_op_num_threads_per_shard_hdd and osd_op_num_threads_per_shard_ssd.

 Second, requests are transferred from the operation queue to the operation sequencer, in which they go through the phases of execution.
 The operation queue is where mClock resides and mClock determines the next op to transfer to the operation sequencer.
 The number of operations allowed in the operation sequencer is a complex issue.
 In general we want to keep enough operations in the sequencer so it’s always getting work done on some operations while it’s waiting for disk and network access to complete on other operations.
 On the other hand, once an operation is transferred to the operation sequencer, mClock no longer has control over it.
 Therefore to maximize the impact of mClock, we want to keep as few operations in the operation sequencer as possible.
 So we have an inherent tension.